 What is Deaf with Additional Disabilities (Deaf Plus)?

 Approximately 40% of children identified with hearing loss also have other issues (Gallaudet Research Institute, 2005).
 Some use the term "Deaf plus" to refer to the child's hearing status combined with additional conditions.
 The conditions impacting these children are many and varied, including combined vision and hearing loss, children who have hearing levels and are on the autism spectrum, and children with cognitive impairments.
-Infants and toddlers with multiple issues are more likely to have vision or hearing loss than their typically developing peers.
+Infants and toddlers with multiple issues are more likely to have a vision or hearing loss than their typically developing peers.

 The presence of hearing level may make it more difficult to diagnose other disabilities.
 Hearing level and other disabilities may interact in such a way as to make it very difficult to notice what is happening.
 Conversely, the other disabilities may mask hearing level, particularly if these other disabilities are also associated with delays in communication and language development.